patrickvanreck/VxFAME/README.md

 * `param`: `dict` with `requests` fields for HTTP requests with `requests.get` or `requests.post`;
 * `url`: `str` with the full URL of the API resource to be queried, excluding HTTP `GET` parameters.

 Another set of **instance variables** have a module-wide scope.
-Of note are all module configurations that are set as instance variables by FAME.
+Of note are all module configurations that are set as instance variables by FAME, as well as the following:
 * `self.headers`: `dict` with the HTTP header field for HTTP queries;
 * `self.results`: `dict` with summary results of an analysis to be presented in the web interface as required by FAME;
-* `self.state`: `str` holding a symbolic identifier of the current state of the module (*i.e.*, `module` or a hash value).
+* `self.state`: `str` holding a symbolic identifier of the current state of the module (*i.e.*, `module` or a hash value of a submission).

 ## Execution Workflow
 A general workflow of the execution of `vxstream` is as follows:
-1. retrieve available analysis environments and check if the specified on is valid;
+1. retrieve available analysis environments and check if the one specified in the module configuration is valid;
 2. submit a file for analysis;
 3. wait for an analysis to timeout or finish;
 4. retrieve an analysis report;
-5. populate the malware signature, tags, Indicators of Compromise (IOCs),
+5. populate the malware signature, sample tags and Indicators of Compromise (IOCs);
 6. download all files dropped during an analysis, the full HTML report, and potentially a memory dump and a network traffic capture;
 7. finally populate `self.results` with an analysis summary.

 # `vxstream/details.html`

-Jinja2 code

-(...)

-`self.results`
+Some FAME modules can present results graphically to the user via the web interface.
+This is the case of `vxstream` where summary results of an analysis are retrieved from the `/api/scan` API resource and then shown in the analysis page of a certain submission.
+This Python and HTML integration is achieved via the Jinja2 templating language that, in the case of FAME modules, pertains mainly to the `self.results` instance variable.
+The `vxstream` module shows all data points that populate this variable, as well as download URLs for the full HTML report and support files of an analysis, namely a memory dump and a network traffic capture.

 # VxStream Sandbox API List
 The `vxstream` module consumes a selected few API resources from VxStream Sandbox to achieve its integration with FAME and thereby fulfil its purpose of malware analysis and reporting.
 The full list and description of API resources used by `vxstream` is, without any particular order, the following: